StPaulImp/Autolabor/Autolabor/mapping/ceres-solver/docs/source/nnls_solving.rst

    The upside is that you do not need to build and link to an external library to use ``EIGEN_SPARSE``.

-.. member:: int Solver::Options::num_linear_solver_threads

-   Default: ``1``

-   Number of threads used by the linear solver.

 .. member:: shared_ptr<ParameterBlockOrdering> Solver::Options::linear_solver_ordering